eithansmith/badger-card/README.md

 ## Usage

 1. Flash the firmware to your Badger 2040W.\
-2. The device clears the screen, draws the embedded image, waits 5 seconds, and then sleeps.\
+2. The device clears the screen, draws the screen (based on cmd program logic), waits 5 seconds, and then sleeps.\
 3. If an error occurs, it will be displayed as text on the screen instead of crashing silently.

 ## License

-MIT (or whatever license you prefer).
+MIT.